 But hey I don’t get this.
 I made (what I think is) this awesome Firefox Greasemonkey script that adds a full cut and paste code to provide a fully attributed, captioned link in blog posts.
 I use it all the time, and there’s only 105 downloads for something that can reduce the back and forth copy pasting of giving attribution from like 7 steps to one.
 WTF?
 Even more pathetic I am the only fan ;-)

 Here’s how it works.
 Any flickr image that has a creative commons license will display a copyable block of HTML code:

 Where by copying and then pasting the code- you get the 500pixel image, a link to the original, and a caption with links for the image and creator– e.g.

 I thought that was pretty damned handy!
 Try it out yourself http://userscripts.org/scripts/show/49395

-The Noticed Anything Different in Flickr Searches? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Noticed Anything Different in Flickr Searches? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.